donaldzou/WGDashboard/README.md

    $ sudo systemctl restart wg-dashboard.service # <-- To restart the service
    ```

 8. **And now you can reboot your system, and use the command at step 6 to see if it will auto start after the reboot.
-If you have any questions or problem, please report a bug.**
+If you have any questions or problem, please report it in the issue page.**

 ## ✂️ Dashboard Configuration